Comic Browser:

 "Marked For Destruction by Dr. Doom!"

-Amazing Spider-Man #5 Synopsis by Anthony Silvestro
+The Amazing Spider-Man #5 synopsis by Anthony Silvestro

 The issue opens with a TV program about Spider-Man, sponsored by J. Jonah Jameson, in order to expose Spider-Man as the menace Jonah thinks he is.
 Peter Parker and a number of his classmates catch the program while at a bowling alley.
 Peter, in order to make himself seem less suspicious, tries to talk against Spider-Man a bit, saying no one really knows anything about him.
 Flash Thompson, a huge fan of Spidey, takes offense to this and tells Peter to get lost.
 Liz Allan meanwhile, thinks Spider-Man is likely handsome under his mask.